Updated: May 22, 2023

 For many teens, interacting with peers can be painful, while interacting with adults can seem outright intimidating.
 The stress of socializing is strongly associated with drinking or using drugs as a coping mechanism.

 Think about most social gatherings of groups of friends.
 Chances are, there will be alcohol on the menu.
 With that, many people feel less anxious, more confident, and far less worried about rejection.
 When used in excess, though, the effects tend to be far less positive socially.

 Marijuana can also relax users, while cocaine can help some people become an active presence where they would otherwise have faded into the background.
 Again, both of these substances can act in the opposite way, particularly when abused.

-Using drink or drugs can help some people, especially those on the margins of society, to feel a sense of belonging.
+Using alcohol or drugs can help some people, especially those on the margins of society, to feel a sense of belonging.

 Peer pressure is the main driving force behind young people using drugs or alcohol.
 Despite the significance of peer pressure as a factor for addiction, this does nothing to diminish the importance of forming healthy relationships with others.

 Peer pressure has historically been one of the primary social drivers for addiction, but the power of marketing is becoming more powerful all the time.

 The hip-hop industry in particular markets the idea of hedonism, drinking, and drug abuse set against a backdrop of street violence and drug dealing as a desirable state of affairs.
 Many impressionable youngsters might see this as a disregard for structure and responsibility.
 When faced with an uber-appealing image designed to shift record sales and merchandise, teens likely would not consider the negative effects.

 The age-old desire to rebel certainly leads some adolescents to drink and use drugs.

-Fortunately, this is one area that can be effectively treated with dialectical behavior therapy (DBT).
+Fortunately, this is one area that can be effectively treated with Dialectical Behaviorial Therapy (DBT (DBT).